-Whether you’ve already taken the plunge and bought one, or you’re still thinking about whether it’s right for you, the 12 string guitar, at least on the surface, appears to bring a new set of challenges, one of the most obvious being tuning.
+Whether you’ve already taken the plunge and bought one, or you’re still thinking about whether it’s right for you (check out our favorites under $1k here), the 12 string guitar, at least on the surface, appears to bring a new set of challenges, one of the most obvious being tuning.

 Fortunately, keeping a 12 string at pitch is no more difficult than a standard 6 string!
 In this KillerGuitarRigs guide, we’ll be teaching you everything you need to know about tuning 12 string guitars, including: